MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

 - **Determination**
 - **Assigned to**<sup>*</sup>

+Clicking on the **Alert name** value in a row takes you to the details page for the alert.
+This result is the same as going to the **Alerts** page at <https://security.microsoft.com/>, and clicking on the **Alert name** value there.
+For more information, see [Investigate alerts in Microsoft Defender XDR](/defender-xdr/investigate-alerts).

+Clicking anywhere else in the row other than the check box next to the first column opens a details flyout that contains the following information:

+- The **Incident name** value is the flyout title.
+The **Severity** and **Status** values are the subtitle.

+- The following actions are available at the top of the flyout:
+  - :::image type="icon" source="media/m365-cc-sc-open-url-page-icon.png" border="false"::: **Open incident page**: Takes you to the same page as when you click on the **Incident name** value of an entry on the **Incidents** page at <https://security.microsoft.com/incidents>.
+For more information, see [Analyze an alert](/defender-xdr/investigate-alerts#analyze-an-alert).

+  - :::image type="icon" source="media/m365-cc-sc-edit-icon.png" border="false"::: **Manage incident**: Opens a **Manage incident** flyout where you can view and modify details about the incident.
+For more information, see xxx.

+  - :::image type="icon" source="media/m365-cc-sc-activity-log-icon.png" border="false"::: **Activity log**

 ### Mailboxes tab in the investigation details

 On the investigation details page, the **Mailboxes** tab is available if any mailboxes were inspected as part of the investigation.